thashwin94/Customer-Segmentation----E-Commerce-Website-Clustering/README.md

 **InvoiceDate**: Invice Date and time.
 Numeric, the day and time when each transaction was generated.<br>
 **UnitPrice**: Unit price.
 Numeric, Product price per unit in sterling.<br>
 **CustomerID**: Customer number.
 Nominal, a 5-digit integral number uniquely assigned to each customer.<br>
 **Country:** Country name.
-Nominal, the name of the country where each customer resides.
+Nominal, the name of the country where each customer resides.<br>
+**The datset can be downloaded from UCI Machine Learning Repository - Online Retail Dataset**